 Valve has had much better dealings in face to face encounters; when Gabe Newell encountered a couple of protestors sitting in front of the Valve offices bearing plaintive placards asking where the hell Half-Life 2: Episode 3 (or just Half-Life 3) was, he just explained he couldn't tell them and it was cool, though someone else did have the cops escort the folks off on loitering charges.

 Valve was beta-testing Dota 2, and used to send people more than one invite so they can give it to their friends.
 However, after these invites started popping up for sale on eBay, Valve stopped giving more than one invite.note This used to be the case; now a ton of people are receiving upwards of five extra invites per day.
 It may help that Valve added the Steam Marketplace for those invites to be sold on, where they gets a little bit from each sale and what money the seller does get is in Steam Wallet funds.

-Valve used to be pretty prompt with replying to people on the Steam forums for Left 4 Dead 2, but after the Fan Dumb kept flaming Valve for everything that went wrong or how Valve never fulfilled its promises, it's no surprise that Valve doesn't bother to reply to people on the forums anymore unless it is something important.
+Valve used to be pretty prompt with replying to people on the Steam forums for Left 4 Dead 2, but after some fans kept flaming Valve for everything that went wrong or how Valve never fulfilled its promises, it's no surprise that Valve doesn't bother to reply to people on the forums anymore unless it is something important.

 Almost happened with Overkill Software, makers of PAYDAY: The Heist.
 After the players base discovered how to unlock the secret in extreme and borderline ridiculous requirements, a good chunk of the players trashed Overkill for not making the secret easier to access and claimed Overkill made the clues to the secret too obscure.
 Overkill had second thoughts of doing more secret hunts and also had second thoughts with interacting with the community after the fallout, but both parties eventually cooled down and things returned to normal.